raspberrypilearning/paint-box/en/step_5.md

-## Making mistakes
+## Undo mistakes

-Sometimes mistakes happen, so let's add a 'clear' button and an eraser.
+Sometimes mistakes happen, so add a 'clear' button and an eraser button.

 --- task ---
-Add the 'X-block' sprite - you will find it in the library, in the letters section.
-Colour the costume in red and make it a little smaller.
-This will become the 'clear' button.
+Add the 'X-block' sprite from the library's letters section.
+Colour the sprite's costume in red and make it a little smaller.
+This sprite is the 'clear' button.

 [[[generic-scratch-sprite-from-library]]]